Modality Gap-Driven Subspace Alignment Training Paradigm For Multimodal Large Language Models: Experiments

 \section{Experiments}

 In this section, we systematically investigate the effectiveness of ReVision under the proposed geometry-preserving framework.
 Our experiments are designed to address three core research questions (RQs).
 To ensure a fair comparison, all methods employ the same model architecture.
-We use LLM2CLIP-Openai-L-14-336 \cite{huang2024llm2clip} as the encoder and Llama-3-8B-Instruct \cite{dubey2024llama} as the LLM backbone.
-For ReVision training, we use bunny-pretrain \cite{he2024efficient} during the Modality Substitution Pretraining stage and InternVL-Chat-V1-2-SFT \cite{chen2024internvl} for the Visual Instruction Tuning stage.
+We use LLM2CLIP-Openai-L-14-336~\cite{huang2024llm2clip} as the encoder and Llama-3-8B-Instruct~\cite{dubey2024llama} as the LLM backbone.
+For ReVision training, we use bunny-pretrain~\cite{he2024efficient} during the Modality Substitution Pretraining stage and InternVL-Chat-V1-2-SFT~\cite{chen2024internvl} for the Visual Instruction Tuning stage.
+Detailed training, evaluation, and cost settings are provided in Appendix~\ref{app:setting}.

-\textbf{RQ1: Does preserving anisotropy reduce the modality gap more effectively than isotropic corruption?} We first verify the geometric alignment quality by quantifying the Euclidean distance between the centroids of the aligned modalities.
-We performed alignment on 100k samples from the Bunny-pretrain \cite{he2024efficient} and DenseFusion \cite{li2024densefusion} datasets.
-As illustrated in Fig. \ref{fig:gap_analysis}, the original representations exhibit a substantial gap ($\approx 0.4$).
-While C$^3$ \cite{zhang2024connect} reduces the gap significantly via centroid subtraction, its reliance on isotropic noise limits the precision of the fit.
+\textbf{RQ1.
+Does preserving anisotropy reduce the modality gap more effectively than isotropic corruption?} We first verify the geometric alignment quality by quantifying the Euclidean distance between the centroids of the aligned modalities.
+We performed alignment on 100k samples from the Bunny-pretrain~\cite{he2024efficient} and DenseFusion~\cite{li2024densefusion} datasets.
+As illustrated in Figure~\ref{fig:gap_analysis}, the original representations exhibit a substantial gap ($\approx 0.4$).
+While C$^3$~\cite{zhang2024connect} reduces the gap significantly via centroid subtraction, its reliance on isotropic noise limits the precision of the fit.
 The residual misalignment suggests that spherical noise cannot perfectly cover the anisotropic visual manifold.
 By explicitly modeling the covariance structure and correcting for manifold drift, ReAlign reduces the gap by orders of magnitude.
 On Bunny, the gap drops to $\mathbf{2.64 \times 10^{-4}}$, and on DenseFusion to $\mathbf{1.39 \times 10^{-4}}$.
 Notably, we observe that while the initial gaps vary across datasets ($0.3918$ for Bunny, $0.4276$ for DenseFusion), C$^3$ stagnates at a similar level ($\approx 0.0023$) for both.
 This performance plateau indicates a geometric bottleneck: isotropic noise lacks the flexibility to adapt to the representation variations of different distributions.
 In contrast, ReAlign breaks this bottleneck by adaptively matching the covariance trace of each dataset, demonstrating superior adaptability to the intrinsic geometric structure of diverse data sources.
+Additional spectral, angular, and visualization diagnostics are reported in Appendix~\ref{app:isotropic_ssumption}.